Getting started (Scotland)

 - the value of its assets is lower than the total debt that it owes; or

 - it cannot meet its debts as they fall due and has assets worth less than the total amount it owes.

 If you are not sure whether your company is insolvent, contact us for advice.

-Because of coronavirus, the Government has introduced temporary measures that suspend liability for wrongful trading.
+Because of coronavirus, the Government introduced temporary measures that suspended liability for wrongful trading.
 This means that a director will not be responsible for any worsening of the financial position of the company or its creditors that happened between the periods 1 March 2020 to 30 September 2020 and 26 November 2020 to 30 April 2021.

 If you have given a personal guarantee, it means you have guaranteed to pay part, or all, of the debt back yourself, even if the business closes.
 Contact us for advice.